 Tracking Results

-By labeling the Herceptin with radioactive iodine, Foundation scientists will be able to follow the distribution of the nanoparticles through the mouse system.
-Specially-designed heat probes will measure and record the real time temperature within the primary tumor and the normal tissue.
+By labeling the Herceptin with radioactive iodine, Foundation scientists will be able to follow the nanoparticles throughout the mouse system.
+Specially-designed heat probes will measure and record the real time temperatures within the primary tumor and the normal tissue.

 The initial objective is to maintain elevated temperatures of 45-46° C in the tumor and 37° C in the surrounding tissues.
 But temperatures, combined with levels of chemotherapy, will be adjusted to achieve optimal results – the complete destruction of tumors and minimal incidence of recurrence.